npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 An attacker could bypass verification if the npm registry, npm user or the network was compromised by not providing provenance information or removing it in transit.

-The long-term solution to bypassing verification is enforcing or requiring that all packages have this information set during install time in the npm CLI.
+The long-term solution to bypassing verification is enforcing or requiring that all packages have provenance information set during install time in the npm CLI.
 It might take years to get to the point where a large portion of npm packages have this information set so we'll need to find ways to get there gradually.

 We could make it harder to remove provenance information once it's been set by a maintainer.
-For example, preventing publishes that don't include it if the current latest version does include it.
+For example, blocking a npm publish that doesn't include it if the current latest version does include it.
 Requiring user 2FA to remove it once it's set.

 Maintainers and developers consuming packages could also opt-in to requiring all their dependencies to include provenance information once their dependencies include this.